andyatkinson/andyatkinson.github.io/coaching.md

 ---
 layout: page
 permalink: /coaching
-title: Postgres Coaching Sessions
+title: PostgreSQL Coaching and Advisory Sessions
 ---

 ## Hi 👋
-I’m **Andrew**, and I'd love to help you tune and optimize your 🐘 **PostgreSQL** database operations.
+I’m **Andrew**, and I'd love to help you with your 🐘 **PostgreSQL** database operations.

-I'm offering 50 minute coaching sessions where we'll work together on your specific challenges.
+I'm offering 55 minute coaching sessions where we'll work together on any Postgres challenges you're facing.

 ## Who are coaching sessions meant for?
-Coaching sessions are meant for smaller tech teams or even solo founders.
-They're using PostgreSQL and their platform has achieved some success and growth, and they're now facing some challenges.
+Coaching sessions are typically booked by smaller tech teams currently facing issues.

-These teams are looking to quickly acquire specialized database operations knowledge, to solve their problems.
-Clients are usually CTOs, VP Engs, or other hands-on senior engineers, wishing to rapidly grow their knowledge and skills.
+These teams are looking to solve problems, and acquire some skills along the way.
+Clients are usually CTOs, VP Engs, or other hands-on senior engineers.

-I'm providing my knowledge, skills, and past experiences in [PostgreSQL and Ruby on Rails consulting](/consulting), applied to your specific problems.
+I'm providing my knowledge, skills, and past experiences in [PostgreSQL and Ruby on Rails consulting](/consulting) as a service, applied to your specific problems.

 ## How will we stay organized?

-First we'll discuss the issues you're facing.
 I'll keep a shared document of notes.
-Prior to and after the meeting, we'll continue to use the document to ask and answer questions.
+We'll use the document for async Q&A before and after our meeting.

-Sometimes we'll solve issues within a single session, and for other issues you might decide to hire me for multiple sessions to continue working on more demanding issues.
+Sometimes we'll solve issues within a single session, or other times I'll be hired for multiple sessions to keep working on an issue.

 ## Example Topics from Past Sessions

-Clients are usually interested in improving performance and reliability, and might have a current problematic query or set of issues.

-I also like helping clients build their knowledge and skills gradually.
-Some example topics we might work on are:

 - Collecting and interpreting query execution plans
-- Designing supportive and helpful indexes for your queries
+- Designing and optimizing indexes
-- PostgreSQL-specific observability, why and how
+- Improving PostgreSQL observability
-- Improving DevOps practices for database changes
+- Improving Database DevOps practices with cohesive, incremental migrations
-- Connecting to instances and leveraging internal PostgreSQL information
-- Tuning parameters for your specific challenges
+- Tuning parameters for your specific workload

 ## Session Logistics

-- 50 minute sessions, starting on the hour, Thursdays, between 9AM and 4PM Central Time (UTC−06:00)
+- 55 minute sessions, starting on the hour, Thursdays, 10AM - 5PM Central Time (UTC−06:00)
-- Client self-schedules using Calendly below
+- Client books any available time below
-- Calendly questions will ask for your business contact name, title, email, business name, URL, and mailing address
+- Client provides business name, URL, mailing address, a contact person name, title, and email
 - We'll meet using Google Hangouts
-- Up to 2 people on the client company side can attend, and sessions may be recorded
+- Up to 2 people on the client company side can attend, additional fee for extra people
-- First session must be paid in advance.
-Subsequent sessions are billed after.
+- Sessions must be prepaid.
-- Multi-session discounts are available, or start with a single session
+- Discount of $100 for agreeing to 4 sessions upfront, and prepaying half

-## We'll be most efficient together when...
+## We'll be most efficient working together when...

-- You're already using PostgreSQL observability tools like [PgAnalyze](https://pganalyze.com) or [PgHero](https://github.com/ankane/pghero), or need help setting those up
+- You're using PostgreSQL observability tools like [PgAnalyze](https://pganalyze.com), [PgHero](https://github.com/ankane/pghero), or similar (or are hiring me to help you set those up)
-- You're running PostgreSQL hosted on the Heroku, AWS, Crunchy Bridge, or GCP platforms
+- You're running PostgreSQL hosted on Heroku, AWS, Crunchy Bridge, GCP, or similar
-- You can modify PostgreSQL parameters, find and use your `postgresql.log`, or need help learning to do those things
+- You can modify PostgreSQL parameters and view `postgresql.log` files (or I can help you do that)
-- If you're not familiar with query stats, reading query plans or designing specialized indexes, we'll work on that!

 ## How much?

-I'm offering sessions at $300/session, with the first being paid in advance.
-A multi-session discount is available when prepaying for 4 sessions.
+Sessions are $300/session and must be prepaid.
 For payment information, please read my [Client Payments Guide PDF](client-payments-guide.pdf).

-I also offer [consulting](/consulting) where coaching is included.
+If you're looking for a longer and more comprehensive engagement, please see my [consulting](/consulting) page, and consider booking a 30 minute discovery call.
+Note that for 55 minute coaching sessions, I'm not able to offer a discovery call.

-## Recommendations 🤝
+## Praise 🤝
 > We hired Andrew to help us better understand the PostgreSQL database operations for our Rails apps.
 Andrew helped us look at a variety of issues and provided guidance and recommendations.
 <cite>- Kevin, CTO, [Clearscope](https://www.clearscope.io)</cite>